To Your Fort Collins Symphony

 Frequently Asked Questions (FAQ):

-There are restaurants within walking distance of the Lincoln Center, but Old Town Fort Collins is also a short drive away.
+-For our Signature Concerts, Old Town Fort Collins is just a short drive away with plenty of options.
+The Lost Cajun and Lucky’s Market are just a short walk from the Lincoln Center.
 Drinks and snacks are available for purchase at most concerts, and drinks can be taken into the concert hall.

-We have many different resources in many different formats to learn more about the music before you come to hear it.
+-There are many ways to learn about a concert before you attend.
 The best place to start is the individual concert page.
-There you can listen to clips and learn more about the music for that concert.
+There you can listen to our Spotify playlists, read about the guest artist, and find program notes for each piece.